pdevyani069-ui/Data_Analysis_projects/Blinkit Analysis/README.md

 This project involves analyzing Blinkit data to gain actionable business insights.
 It evaluates revenue, order volume, and customer demand trends.
 Product-wise and category-wise performance is analyzed.
 The dashboard helps identify peak demand hours and seasonal trends.
-Insights assist in optimizing supply chain and inventory management
+Insights assist in optimizing supply chain and inventory management.